eckozero/CLIc/BUGLOG.md

 The code does however use functions that are known to work, so I don't really foresee any issues.

+__08/12/13:__

+Beware the feature creep.

+I should be adding in a checkmate module, but I'm not.
+Instead I have sorted out an install script for *nix systems, and now I've added a splash screen.

 Known bugs/issues as at 03/12/13: